 There are a few different volunteer options available that will allow you to support our communities:

 The Medical Reserve Corp

 The Medical Reserve Corps (MRC) is a national network of volunteers, organized locally to improve the health and safety of their communities.
 MRC volunteers include medical and public health professionals, as well as other community members without healthcare backgrounds.
 MRC units engage these volunteers to strengthen public health, improve emergency response capabilities and build community resiliency.
 They prepare for and respond to natural disasters, such as wildfires, hurricanes, tornados, blizzards, and floods, as well as other emergencies affecting public health, such as disease outbreaks.
 For more information on the Medical Reserve Corps go to: https://www.medicalreservecorps.gov/HomePage.

 The CERT Program is always looking for new volunteers who want to help their families, friends, neighbors and communities before, during and after emergencies.
 The program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
 CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.
 For more information on the Community Response Team Program go to: http://www.fema.gov/community-emergency-response-teams.

-If you are considering volunteering for either the CERT Program or the MRC, please fill out our emergency volunteer data form below and return it to our office.
-Someone will contact you.
-Also, you may call Chatham Health District at (860) 365-0884 for any questions you may have.
+If you are considering volunteering for either the CERT Program or the MRC, please contact the Chatham Health District at (860) 365-0884.

 Head of Household Form